 Adam is an aggressive, hands-on litigator who focuses on white collar defense, government and internal investigations, corporate disputes, compliance, and good government litigation.
-He is entrusted by a wide range of clients – global corporations, corporate executives, private companies, religious and non-profit religious institutions, community groups, and individuals alike – to handle highly sensitive and complex matters.
+He is entrusted by a wide range of clients – global corporations, corporate executives, private companies, religious and nonprofit religious institutions, community groups, and individuals alike – to handle highly sensitive and complex matters.

-Before joining Walden Macht & Haran LLP, Adam practiced law for over seven years in the award-winning litigation department of a large global law firm.
-He previously served as chief of staff for a member of Congress and as a senior member of a citywide mayoral campaign.
+Before joining WMH, Adam practiced law for more than seven years in the award-winning litigation department of a large global law firm.
+He previously served as chief of staff for a member of Congress and as a senior member of a New York City mayoral campaign.